Generalized Energy Based Models: Learning s

-\end{definition} When the Kullback-Leibler divergence between $\PP$ and $\BB$ is well defined, \cref{eq:q_likelihood} corresponds to the Donsker-Varadhan (DV) lower bound on the KL \citep{Donsker:1975}, meaning that $ \text{KL}(\PP||\BB) \geq \mathcal{L}_{\PP,\BB}(E)$ for all $E$, with equality only when $E$ is the negative log-density ratio of $\PP$ w.r.t. $\BB$.
-However, the main purpose for introducing \cref{def:generalized_likelihood} is not to estimate the $\text{KL}(\PP||\BB)$, which might be infinite when $\PP$ and $\BB$ are mutually singular.
-Instead, it is used to learn a maximum likelihood energy $E^{\star}$ by maximizing $\mathcal{L}_{\PP,\BB}(E)$ w.r.t. $E$.
+In addition, we have that $KL(\mathbb{P}|| \QQ )= 0$ when $E^{\star}$ is the negative log-density ratio of $\PP$ w.r.t. $\BB$. \end{proposition} We refer to \cref{proof:prop:kl_improvement} for a proof.
+According to \cref{eq:energy_improvement}, the GEBM systematically improves over the IGM defined by $\BB$, with no further improvement possible in the limit case when $\BB=\mathbb{P}$.
+Hence as long as there is an error in mass on the common support of $\PP$ and $\BB$, the GEBM improves over the base $\BB$.

+{\bf Estimating the likelihood in the General setting.} \cref{def:generalized_likelihood} can be used to learn a maximum likelihood energy $E^{\star}$ by maximizing $\mathcal{L}_{\PP,\BB}(E)$ w.r.t. $E$ even when the $\text{KL}(\PP||\BB)$ is infinite and when $\PP$ and $\BB$ don't necessarily share the same support.
 Such an optimal solution is well defined whenever the set of energies is suitably constrained.
 This is the case if the energies are parametrized by a compact set $\Psi$ with $\psi\mapsto E_{\psi}$ continuous over $\Psi$.
+Estimating the likelihood is then achieved using i.i.d. samples $(X_n)_{1:N},(Y_m)_{1:M}$ from $\PP$ and $\BB$ \citep{Tsuboi:2009,Sugiyama:2012,Liu:2017b}: